ecrhoads/InfrastructureAsCode-Lab/Readme.md

 **Terraform Setup**
 1. Download and Unzip the Terraform package for your OS: https://www.terraform.io/downloads.html
-    -NOTE: The Terraform binary should be unzipped to a root folder location where you intend to perform work on your laptop (C:\Temp\Terraform as an example)
+    * NOTE: The Terraform binary should be unzipped to a root folder location where you intend to perform work on your laptop (C:\Temp\Terraform as an example)
 2. Navigate to: Control Panel > System > System Settings > Environment Variables
 3. Click edit on the PATH variable.
 4. Include the path where the terraform binary was unzipped.